DeepSolo++: Let Transformer Decoder with Explicit Points Solo for Multilingual Text Spotting: Methodology

 \subsection{Top-$K$ Bezier Center Curve Proposals}

-Different from the box proposal adopted in previous works \cite{zhu2020deformable, zhang2022text, ye2022dptext}, which has the drawbacks in representing text with arbitrary shape, we design a simple Bezier center curve proposal scheme from the text center line perspective.
-It can efficiently fit scene text and distinguish one from others, which also makes the usage of line annotations possible.
-Specifically, given the image features from the encoder, on each pixel of the feature maps, a 3-layer MLP (8-dim in the last layer) is used to predict offsets to four Bezier control points, determining a curve that represents one text instance.
+Different from the box proposal adopted in previous works \citep{zhu2020deformable, zhang2022text, ye2022dptext}, which has the drawbacks in representing text with arbitrary shape, we design a simple Bezier center curve proposal scheme from the text center line perspective.
+It can efficiently fit arbitrarily shaped scene text with minimal control points and distinguish one from others, making using line annotations possible.
+Specifically, given the image features, on each pixel of the feature maps, a 3-layer MLP (8-dim in the last layer) is used to predict offsets to four Bezier control points, determining a curve that represents one text instance.
 Let $i$ index a pixel from features at level $l \in \left\{1,2,3,4\right\}$ with 2D normalized coordinates $\hat{p}_i = \left(\hat{p}_{ix}, \hat{p}_{iy}\right) \in \left[0,1\right]^2$, its corresponding Bezier control points $BP_i = \{\bar{bp}_{i_0}, \bar{bp}_{i_1}, \bar{bp}_{i_2}, \bar{bp}_{i_3}\}$ are predicted: